-- Apply today
+- Apply Today

-- Application instructions
+- Application Instructions

 - Request Information

-- Graduate bulletin
+- Graduate Bulletin

 - Graduate School Staff

 Through course work in research design, measurement and statistics, students develop the skills needed to critically evaluate psychological research and to conduct their own independent research.
 Training in diagnosis, assessment, psychotherapy, consultation, practica, internship and ethics provides students with the necessary professional skills to practice as competent and ethical counseling psychologists.
 Supervised practica and internship experiences are available through the university's Counseling Center and at a wide variety of community sites.
 Graduates are prepared to practice as psychologists, professors, consultants, administrators and researchers.